Edgar S. Harris Jr.: Air Force career

 In September 1971 he transferred to Beale Air Force Base, Calif., to command the 14th Air Division where he assumed responsibility for B-52, KC-135, U-2 and SR-71 aircraft units.
 He remained there until June 1973 when he was assigned to March Air Force Base, Calif., as chief of staff, Fifteenth Air Force.
 During this time he was also assigned on temporary duty to command the 57th Air Division, Andersen Air Force Base, Guam.

 Harris served as assistant deputy chief of staff for operations, Headquarters SAC, from February 1974 until May 1975 when he returned to March Air Force Base as vice commander, Fifteenth Air Force.

 In August 1976 he returned to Headquarters SAC as chief of staff, a position he held until December 1977.
 Harris was promoted to the rank of Lieutenant General on February 2, 1978, when he was appointed as Vice Commanders-in-Chief of the Strategic Air Command.
 Harris assumed his present duties in June 1978.

-In 1978 Harris was appointed as Commanders of the Eighth Air Force, Headquarters at Barksdale Air Force Base, Louisiana, U.S. During his tenure as commanders of Eight Air Force, Harris oversaw the procurement and delivery of the United States Air Force brand new tanker-aircraft, the McDonnell-Douglas KC-10 Extender.
-The McDonnell-Douglas KC-10 Extender began its service within the United States Air Force Strategic Air Command on March 1, 1981 and Harris oversaw the delivery of the second built McDonnell-Douglas KC-10 Extender which was about to be delivered to the Air Force and assigned in the Eight Air Force.
-Harris also flew the McDonnell-Douglas KC-10 Extender himself, from McDonnell Douglas Corp. plant at Berkeley, Missouri to Eight Air Force Headquarters at Barksdale Air Force Base, Louisiana.
+In 1978 Harris was appointed as commander of the Eighth Air Force, Headquarters at Barksdale Air Force Base, Louisiana, U.S. During his tenure as commander of Eight Air Force, Harris oversaw the procurement and delivery of the United States Air Force brand new tanker-aircraft, the McDonnell-Douglas KC-10 Extender.
+The McDonnell-Douglas KC-10 Extender began its service within the United States Air Force Strategic Air Command on March 1, 1981, and Harris oversaw the delivery of the second built McDonnell-Douglas KC-10 Extender which was about to be delivered to the Air Force and assigned in the Eight Air Force.
+Harris also flew the McDonnell-Douglas KC-10 Extender himself, from McDonnell Douglas Corp. plant at Berkeley, Missouri, to Eight Air Force Headquarters at Barksdale Air Force Base, Louisiana.

 He has been awarded the master missile man badge as a result of his experience with Titan and Minuteman missiles.
 His military decorations and awards include the Distinguished Service Medal, Presidential Unit Citation emblem with oak leaf cluster, Air Force Outstanding Unit Award ribbon with three oak leaf clusters and the Republic of Vietnam Gallantry Cross with palm.

 His hometown is Danville, Virginia.
-Harris died on October 13, 2018 at the age of 93.
+Harris died on October 13, 2018, at the age of 93.